JohnMowry77/sql-challenge/EmployeeSQL/README.md

 #### Data Analysis

-Once you have a complete database, do the following:
+Once I have a complete database, I did the following:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.